rnagumo/Resume/README.md

 # 2. Interests

-The followings are my interests.
+My interests are Machine Learning and Statistics

 ### Bayesian Statistics